 - Missouri Economic Research and Information Center.
 This site has state and county economic data.
 You will also find at this site occupational and industry studies.

-- Federal Reserve Bank of Kansas City provides updated economic data.
+- The Federal Reserve Bank of Kansas City provides updated economic data.

 Kansas City Real Estate Market

 As you determine where to locate your business, information about Kansas City's current real estate market could be very useful.
-Block Real Estate Services offers an online guide describing the current market.
-You can register to access it here.
+Block Real Estate Services offers a guide describing the current Kansas City market.
 The A to Z database may also help you pinpoint a location for your brick-and-mortar business, as it provides listings of companies based on a number of geographic criteria.

 For additional information, contact an H&R Block Business & Career Center librarian by phone, 816.701.3717, or by e-mail, email@example.com.